Installing Marvin¶

 Marvin can transcribe and generate speech out-of-the box by working with audio files, but in order to record and play sound, you'll need additional dependencies.
 See the documentation for more details.

-Set up PyAudio¶
+Set up PyAudio dependencies¶

 Marvin's audio features depend on PyAudio, which may have additional platform-dependent instructions.
 Please review the PyAudio installation instructions here for the latest information.